 BUTTERFLY & HUMMINGBIRD GARDENS A seasonal area, these gardens host a variety of flowering plants and shrubs to attract many different species of butterflies and hummingbirds.
 The Ruby Throat Hummingbird visits Flamingo Gardens in the winter.
 Flamingo Gardens is one of the few places in Florida the South American Malachite butterfly may be found because of the abundance of tropical fruit trees on which it prefers to feed, and the very rare pink-spot sulfur butterfly has been photographed here as well.
+Efforts are underway to extend these Gardens to include a Native Wildflower Garden.
 XERISCAPE GARDEN This area demonstrates the uses of various materials appropriate for use in a low maintenance, minimal irrigation garden.
 The garden demonstrates that “Xeriscape” can include a wide variety of plants, native and exotic, creating an attractive landscape while not resorting to the wasteful use of water.
 FRAGRANCE GARDEN

 LIVE OAK HAMMOCK